zorro901/awesome-nodejs/readme.md

 - [PM2](https://github.com/Unitech/pm2) - Advanced Process Manager.
 - [nodemon](https://github.com/remy/nodemon) - Monitor for changes in your app and automatically restart the server.
 - [node-mac](https://github.com/coreybutler/node-mac) - Run scripts as a native Mac daemon and log to the console app.
-- [node-linux](https://github.com/coreybutler/node-linux) - Run scripts as native system service and log to syslog.

 - [node-windows](https://github.com/coreybutler/node-windows) - Run scripts as a native Windows service and log to the Event viewer.
-- [supervisor](https://github.com/petruisfan/node-supervisor) - Restart scripts when they crash or restart when a `*.js` file changes.

 - [Phusion Passenger](https://github.com/phusion/passenger) - Friendly process manager that integrates directly into Nginx.

 ### Automation